pirateyoho/Canine-PTCL-Long-Read-Seq-Variant-Analysis/README.md

-# PacBio bioinformatics pipeloine for calling structural variants from canine PTCL long-read sequencing data
+# PacBio bioinformatics pipeline for calling structural variants from canine PTCL long-read sequencing data
 ## Background
 This repository contains scripts that were used for calling large structural variants in PacBio HiFi long-read sequencing of DNA from caine periphreal T-cell lymphoma (PTLC) samples.
 This repository is intended for internal use by members of the Clinical Hematopathology Laboratory at Colorado State University and their collaborators.
 ## References